maisiesadler53/Distributed_gol/README.md

 In your report, explain the design of your fault tolerance mechanism.
 Conduct experiments to verify the effectiveness of your fault tolerance approach.

+### Memory Sharing

+Redesign your parallel implementation to use pure memory sharing.
+Replace *all* channels with traditional synchronisation mechanisms (mutexes, sempahores, condition variables).
+We recommend first replacing any channels used between the workers and the distributor.
+Then remove channels linking the distributor with the IO and with SDL.
+You should still keep them as seperate goroutines.
+Your solution must be free of deadlocks and race conditions.

+Analyse the performance of your new solution and compare it with your previous implementation.
+Explain any differences observed.

 -----------------------------------------------------------------------

 ## Mark Scheme